 The graphics are all quite good for the time but the view screen is somewhat small.
 The designers could perfectly rearrange the size of the other screens (character items, movement arrows, portrait, etc) in order to make the view screen bigger.

 Depending on your choices, the smallest dungeon is still 10 levels deep, which can create properly long adventures.
-And the wide array of variables during dungeon customization, creates very good replay value.
+And the wide array of variables during dungeon customisation, gives Dungeon Hack great replay value.

 And you can buy it here at GOG.com bundled together with another D&D RPG, Menzoberranzan.